web3sim/TaoConnect/README.md

 - **Lease Duration & Format**
   Configure your WireGuard session’s lifetime and choose between raw text or JSON (with metadata).

+- **Auto QR Code Generation** 🧾📱
+  Instantly generates a QR code for your WireGuard config so you can scan and connect directly using the **WireGuard mobile app**—no copy/paste needed.

 - **Expiry Alerts**
   Browser notifications scheduled _before_ your lease expires—no more unexpected drops.